Wandalen/wTesting/doc/visual/tutorial/FirstPuppeteerTest.md

-## How to launch simplest Spectron template
+## How to launch simplest Puppeteer test

-This tutorial shows how to prepare minimal test suite template and launch it.
+This tutorial shows how to prepare minimal test and launch it.

 ### Prepare asset